Things That Keep Me Awake At Night

 Rob: Do you think the changes brought about by the pandemic are permanent?

-Head of school: Some days, I have a hard time seeing further ahead than tomorrow.
+Head of school: Some days, I have difficulty seeing further ahead than tomorrow.
 In my quiet times, when I have time to think, I am convinced that our product will have to be re-imagined.
 We offer a complete education to our students: academics, athletics, and extracurricular activities.
 Our delivery of this product was the same for decades.
 We tweaked it here and there and added and subtracted various features according to the necessities of the times.
-In 2020 we had to make significant changes in how we relate to every school community member.
+In 2020, we had to make significant changes in how we relate to every school community member.
 We have had to rethink the way we teach our curriculum.
-We have mounted a greatly modified athletic program emphasizing maximum protection for our athletes.
+We have mounted a greatly modified athletic program emphasizing maximum athlete protection.
 We have eliminated some of our traditional extracurricular activities.
 Our activities directors have created some exciting new virtual activities.

 The bottom line is that our mission remains unchanged.
 How we carry out that mission has changed.